kumarith/moviesapp/README.md

-# moviesapp
+# Moviesapp
-React based movies app project
+React based movies listing app to search, list and view movie database.
+Data base is mocked with JSON Server.

 ## Modules used
 Express for server side API